-An interesting detail about Christianity’s evolution from the late first until the late second century is that the earliest Christian theologies did not have a virgin birth.
+The earliest Christian theologies in the late 1st or early 2nd century did not have a virgin birth.
 This is not some reckless opinion of a bloviating atheist blogger.
 The fact that the earliest Synoptic Gospel (Mark), and the latest canonical Gospel (John) both lack a virgin birth story offers compelling support, despite the barrage of historical apologetics invented to explain away such critical omissions.
 The reason Mark and John lacked a virgin birth, which becomes clear when we glean information about what sort of people were using them, is because the communities that consumed these stories did not have a theology which required a virgin birth; in fact, the virgin birth would have only obfuscated their theologies.
 In other words, the virgin birth was born later due to evolution within the surviving sect’s theology.

 Matthew, which is the earliest Synoptic Gospel which includes a birth story, does not seem to have originally included it, either.
 Some of Matthew’s earliest consumers were a group of Jewish-looking Christians called the Ebionites.
 The Ebionites, like Mark’s consumers, the Basilideans, rejected the virgin birth and post-death resurrection.
 Another Matthean group called the Cerinthians likewise rejected the virgin birth.
 Specifically, Mark and Matthew’s consumers had a theology which presumed that Jesus and the Christ were separate, and it was via the Spirit descending onto Jesus after baptism that he gained his demon-casting ability and his mandate for martyrdom.